stax-labs/serverless-honeycomb-publisher/README.md

 ![Simple Publishing Diagram](https://github.com/stax-labs/serverless-honeycomb-publisher/raw/master/images/simple-publishing-diagram.png)

-This also allows us to extend upon the functionality in the Publisher.
+This also allows us to extend upon the functionality in the Publisher such as:

+* auto creation of log groups if they don't exist so subscriptions will *always work
+* :rocket: kinesis as a data source!

 ## Usage

 You can use this from any region or AWS Account using the follow resource in your template:

+### Cloudwatch Logs Example

 **yaml**
 ```yaml